Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Estimator and Upper Bound

 Next, suppose that $X - \mu$ is sub-Gaussian with known parameter $\sigma^2$.
 Then $X$ has its finite third central moment bounded by $(C \sigma)^3$ for some absolute constant $C$.
 Therefore, the above mean estimator can be used for sub-Gaussian distributions too. \begin{corollary} Suppose that $X - \mu$ is sub-Gaussian with known parameter $\sigma^2$.
 Then there exists an $(\eps, \delta)$-PAC 1-bit mean estimator with sample complexity

 \end{corollary}

-Thus, we match the minimax lower bound for the unquantized setting (see~\cite[p.2]{lee2022optimal} and~\cite[Theorem 3.1]{devroye2016sub}) up to constant factors for $k \ne 2$ and up to a multiplicative $\log(\sigma/\epsilon)$ factor for $k = 2$, along with an additional $\log(\lambda/\sigma)$ term for all $k > 1$; both of these extra terms are shown to be unavoidable in Theorem~\ref{thm: adaptive lower bound}.
-We also study variants where $(\epsilon,\sigma)$ are not prespecified in Sections~\ref{sec: unknown eps} and~\ref{sec: partially unknown scale}; and a variant that uses only two rounds/stages of adaptivity in Section~\ref{sec: two-stage}.
+Our sample complexity matches the minimax lower bound for the unquantized setting (see~\cite[p.2]{lee2022optimal} and~\cite[Theorem 3.1]{devroye2016sub}) up to constant factors for $k \ne 2$ and up to a multiplicative $\log(\sigma/\eps)$ factor for $k = 2$, along with an additional $\log(\lambda/\sigma)$ term for all $k > 1$; both of these extra terms are shown to be unavoidable in Theorem~\ref{thm: adaptive lower bound} below.
+We also study variants where $(\eps,\sigma)$ are not prespecified in Sections~\ref{sec: unknown eps} and~\ref{sec: partially unknown scale}; and a variant that uses only two rounds/stages of adaptivity in Section~\ref{sec: two-stage}.

 \begin{remark}[Tightened Rates and Order-Optimality] The algorithmic advancements described in Remark~\ref{rem: algo advancements} yield strictly tightened and generalized upper bounds compared to our preliminary conference version~\cite{lau2025sequential}.
-Specifically, we achieve the following improvements across the tail regimes: \begin{enumerate} \item \textbf{Heavy-tailed distributions ($k \in (1, 2)$):} We achieve strict order-optimal sample complexity for heavy-tailed distributions, an important regime that was entirely unaddressed in the preliminary version, without requiring any ad-hoc structural changes to the underlying estimator.
+Specifically, we achieve the following improvements across the tail regimes: \begin{enumerate} \item \textbf{Heavy-tailed distributions ($k \in (1, 2)$):} We achieve the order-optimal sample complexity for heavy-tailed distributions, an important regime that was entirely unaddressed in the preliminary version.
+Moreover, we achieve this in a unified manner with the case $k \ge 2$, not requiring any structural changes.

 \item \textbf{Light-tailed and sub-Gaussian distributions ($k > 2$):} We completely eliminate the suboptimal doubly logarithmic factors for light-tailed distributions, and iterated logarithmic factors for sub-Gaussian distributions, yielding strict order-optimal rates.